hlq1025/Sudoku/readme.md

 # 1.Introduction
 Sudoku game
-this is a android app of sudoku game.
+This is a android app of sudoku game.
 It has three hard levels:easy,midium and hard.
 The rule is that you must make the nums in the same row or the same col or the same grid different.
 # 2.Support Function